jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_2.rst

     :align: left
     :alt: Calculator Streamlit All labels

   yes!
-The calculator shows all the labels
+The calculator shows all the labels.

 ----